PixelgenTechnologies/pixelatorR/DEVELOPERS.md

 styler::style_file("path/to/file.R", transformers = pixelatorR::pixelatorR_style())
 ```

 Alternatively, you can run the styler from RStudio.
-Here, you need to configure the styler to use the style guide provided in pixelatorR.
+Here, you need to configure `styler` to use the style guide provided in pixelatorR.
 Go to Addins -> Styler -> Set style and set `pixelatorR::pixelatorR_style()` as the style guide.
 Then you can use Addins -> Styler -> Style active file or Addins -> Styler -> Style active package.